kiran-sumant/ObsidianKM/Academic/Academic notes/Flagship Seminar 2024-06-24.md

 we find that number of peptides with related immunogenicity **differ btwn HSV and Vaccinia**.

+Now we want to push towards human t cell response and human viral infection as opposed to in vivo and mice.

 # What question did you ask and what was the answer?

+Could you please clarify what are the current limitations of MS technology that need to be addressed for more effective investigation?

 ## General comments: